falbuna/Homework_3_PasswordGenerator/README.md

 A company that holds very sensitive and valuable information reached out to me as a junior developer to develop a webpage that would randomly generate a password when a button is clicked.
 The Password Generator will ask a series of prompts that will validate each answer and outputs a randomly generated password that matches the requested criteria.

-My motivation for doing taking on this project was to test my knowledge and skills on Javascript arrays and functions.
+My motivation for taking on this project was to test my knowledge and skills on Javascript arrays and functions.
 This assigment really tested my understanding on arrays, variables, and functions.
 The aesthetics and general layout of the webpage was already created, and so it was my job to ensure that the password is created based on the series of prompts that the user answers.

 ## Usage